Need a special offer?Find out if your project fits.

 Other CSS styles can be customized similarly.

 Step 4.
-Run the custom theme builder to generate CSS and minified CSS files for the theme:
+Run the theme builder to generate CSS and minified CSS files for the theme:

 npm start

-As a result, the generated-theme/ folder with your custom theme files (flexmonster.css, flexmonster.min.css) will appear in custom-theme-builder/.
+As a result, the flexmonster.css and flexmonster.min.css files will appear in the custom-theme-builder/generated-theme/ folder.

 Step 5.
-Apply your theme to the component by including the CSS or minified CSS file:
+Apply your theme to the component.

 Now launch the page from a browser — your custom theme is set for the component.

 Step 1.
-Inside the theme/ folder, make a copy of any folder with an existing theme (e.g., lightblue/).
+Inside the theme/ folder, duplicate any folder with an existing theme to use as a template (e.g., lightblue/).

 Step 2.
-Rename the copied folder to a custom theme name.
+Rename the duplicated folder to a custom theme name (e.g., custom-theme-folder/).

 Further customization